AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

    the unit body is not part of the files analyzed by |GNATprove| (see :ref:`Specifying Files To Analyze` and :ref:`Excluding Files From Analysis`), is treated by |GNATprove| like an imported subprogram.
+   The latter includes in particular subprograms from library projects that are externally built.

 .. note::